 Below are the workshops that will be available during Session 8 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 Those who work in an environment and are engaged with children who have experienced Adverse Childhood Experiences are at risk of developing Vicarious Trauma (VT) and Compassion Fatigue (CF), which can have devastating effects on the caregiver and may reach into both professional and personal lives.
 Educators, counselors, foster parents, or anyone who works with people who experience trauma, may struggle with distressing feelings, shock, or grief.
 As the movement of Trauma Sensitive Care moves forward, it is critical for those charged with supporting students with compassion, to be aware of what VT and CF is, know the signs and symptoms of both, create a plan of action through Self-Assessments, Mindfulness, self-care tips to create a personal practice, after-school mindfulness based program, and life of Compassion Satisfaction.

 Self-Care and Beginner